VictorOkpare/Technest-project/README.md

 Action item 2: Expand error handling on your web page(s).
 Consider the user experience for such cases as data fetching failures, lost network connection, etc.

 - I learnt how to handle exceptions for when there is a lost of connection so i included a simple error message for that.
-- I also caught errors for invalid
+- I also caught exceptions for invalid data and when a data is not available, or for an invalid fetch.

+**General Improvements**

+-Improved structure and maintainability of code -Integrated card modal functionality and improved profile detail card handling -Refactor CSS for enhanced styling and responsiveness